 The Lowbrow Customs weld-on Sportster hardtail frame section for 1982-2003 Harley-Davidson Sportsters.
 Made in Cleveland, Ohio, USA.
-These Frames are engineered for ultimate strength, performance and style.
-In this quick video you will get walked through the construction and features that make this hardtail frame the best available.
+Our rear frames are engineered for ultimate strength, performance and style.
+In this quick video you will get walked through the construction and features that make this motorcycle hardtail frame the best available.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think by commenting below.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!